EPR Canada Publishes EPR Summary Report for 2016

 - Defining and advancing efficient and effective program development, implementation, management and harmonization

-EPR Canada has developed and is in the field administering Canada’s first environmental Report Card of federal, provincial and territorial EPR policies and program performance as its founding project initiative.
-For more information about EPR Canada, its initial sponsors and our EPR Report Card project that is now underway, please proceed further into our website.
+EPR Canada developed Canada’s first environmental Report Card of federal, provincial and territorial EPR policies and program performance as its founding project initiative.
+The results of first EPR Canada Report Card were announced and published in July 2012.

 EPR Canada develops each annual Report Card according to the following stages: